micazi/flutter_templify/README.md

 - **Customizable Metadata**: Support for custom project names, package identifiers, and organization domains.
 - **Interactive CLI**: User-friendly prompts for dynamic project customization.
 - **Cross-Platform Support**: Works seamlessly on Windows, macOS, and Linux.
+- **Template Sharing**: Easily import/export your template for quick sharing.
+- **Dynamic Prompting**: Customize templates by defining additional variables that are prompted at runtime.
+- **Custom post-creation commands**: Specify custom commands to run after the project creation.

 ---